Inald/Frogger-Refactoring-2019/README.md

 ## Extensions

 ### Highscores
-Highscores were implemented for the overall score of the level being played and displayed to the user in a sorted fashion (Descending).
+Highscores were implemented for the overall score of either level being played and displayed to the user in a sorted fashion (Descending).
+Made possible through the creation of a High Score read and write class.

 ![Frogger](src/main/resources/highScoreDisplay.PNG)

 ### Further Levels
-Further level implementation was allowed once the main class was refactored to put the level being played into an abstract class that could be overridden to alter the game.
+Further level additions allowed once the "main" was refactored to put the generic level implementation into an abstract class that could be overridden to alter the game.

-Image below shows the new rendition of a bird added and each turtle being a wetTurtle
+Image displays the new level, having a bird added and each turtle being a wetTurtle etc...
 ![Frogger](src/main/resources/Furtherlevels.PNG)
 ### JUnit
-JUnit Tests include:
+JUnit Tests were designed using testFX and include:
 ~~~~
 1) Keypad pressed tested to see frogger moves properly
-2) Checks whether objects in the game have been set properly and move
+2) Checks whether objects in the game are set properly and move
-3) Checks whether images have been set properly for the objects
+3) Checks whether images are set properly for the objects
-4) Tests whether points are set, added and removed appropriately
+4) Tests points are set, added and removed appropriately
 5) Read and write are each tested to see if they perform their actions
    properly
 6) Bubblesort in ordering highscores tested